mfloresz/novel-translator/README.md

 ### 📁 File Management
 - Intuitive graphical interface for file navigation
+- **Library Management**: Combobox to select novels from a configured library directory
-- **EPUB Import**: Convert existing EPUBs to text files
+- **EPUB Import**: Convert existing EPUBs to text files with preview window
+- **TXT Chapters Import**: Import TXT files from a source directory into the project structure
 - Automatic file synchronization and preview
 - File status tracking with color indicators
 - Recent folders history for quick access
+- Automatic folder structure creation (originals/, translated/)

 ### 🌐 Advanced Translation
 ![Translation](assets/translate.webp)

-- **Multiple AI Providers**: Google Gemini, Chutes AI, Together AI, DeepInfra, OpenAI
+- **Multiple AI Providers**: Google Gemini, Hyperbolic, Chutes AI, Mistral
 - **Check and Refine**: Includes options to verify the quality of the translation against the original text and to improve it through an additional refinement process.
 Both options consume a significant amount of additional tokens.
 - **Advanced Check and Refine Configuration**: Allows configuring a different provider and model for the check and refine steps.
 This can be configured globally in the settings or for a single session from the translation panel.
+- **Custom Terms**: Project-specific terminology with persistence to maintain consistency across translations.
+- **Custom Prompts**: Project-specific prompts for translation, check, and refine operations per language pair.
+- **Book Metadata**: Management of title, author, description, and project notes.
+- **Smart Segmentation**: Respects narrative structure to preserve context.
+- **Database**: Avoids re-translations by storing completed work.
+- **Thinking Token Support**: Support for AI models that use thinking tokens in responses.

 ### 🧹 Text Cleaning
 ![Translation](assets/clean.webp)